Skip to main content

 Above all, see your vet if your dog is having difficulty going to the bathroom in any capacity.

-The range of potential issues is too serious to leave up to adages like “time heals all,” even if your dog isn’t experiencing any additional symptoms to the untrained eye.
+While most dogs poop at least once a day, the range of potential issues is too serious to leave up to adages like “time heals all,” even if your dog isn’t experiencing any additional symptoms of constipation to the untrained eye.
+Symptoms of constipation in dogs can include scooting, circling, or squatting frequently.
 Call the trained eyes.

 Causes of Constipation In Dogs